 In general, if you receive an early distribution (including an involuntary cashout) from an IRA, other qualified retirement plan, or modified endowment contract, the part of the distribution included in income generally is subject to an additional 10% tax.
-But see Exception for Roth IRA Distributions on this page.
+But see Distributions from a designated Roth account and Distributions from Roth IRAs, later.